How do I get into hospitality and travel?

 If this industry appeals to you but you have set your heart on going to university, it’s well worth keeping your long-term goal in mind and either choosing a relevant degree course or getting a part-time job or work experience in the industry.
 Here are some examples of hospitality and travel graduate schemes plus the criteria for applying, to help you make informed choices about your next step.

 - Hilton Worldwide.
-The Elevator graduate programme is designed to fast-track you to run your own hotel within five to eight years.
-You need a BA degree and you need to speak English plus one other European language fluently.
+The Elevator graduate programme lasts for eighteen months and at the end of it, if you perform well, you could be promoted to your first management role.
+It should prepare you to take on a hotel general manager role within five to eight years of starting the programme.
+You need a BA degree, although internal candidates with a minimum of two years' experience are also recruited onto the programme. and you need to speak English plus one other European language fluently.
 You must be willing to move to different cities and countries.

 - Marriott International.
 The Voyage global leadership development programme is open to those who have graduated from a university or hotel school within the last year and are proficient in English.